Michael Rodriguez, AICP, is visiting Director of Research for Smart Growth America.

 Prior to joining Smart Growth America, Michael had extensive private sector experience in transportation and economics consulting with various nationally leading firms, having written reports on major projects such as California High Speed Rail, pedestrian station access impacts for WMATA, and several successful TIGER grants.
 He also was key in developing industry-leading software tools for transportation economic analysis.

 As a resident of Tysons Corner, Virginia, Michael promotes smart growth in one of the fastest growing regions in the country, and serves on the Citizen’s Advisory Committee of the Metropolitan Washington Transportation Planning Board.
-He holds a Master of Public Affairs and a master’s degree in Urban and Regional Planning from the University of Wisconsin – Madison, and is pursuing a PhD in Public Policy at the George Washington University.
+He holds a Master of Public Affairs and a master’s degree in Urban and Regional Planning from the University of Wisconsin – Madison, and is pursuing a PhD in Public Policy at George Washington University.